 Advice from an investor I respect

-This advice was confirmed by the great article Price-to-Book Value Ratios: A Long-Term Winner with Long Periods of Underperformance (James O'Shaughnessy What Works on Wall Street).
+This advice was confirmed by the great article Price-to-Book Value Ratios: A Long-Term Winner with Long Periods of Underperformance (by James O'Shaughnessy author of What Works on Wall Street).

 You know buying low price to book ratio companies work